ippontech/blog-usa/posts/non-fungible-tokens-on-the-ethereum-blockchain.md

 ![Upload](https://raw.githubusercontent.com/misterzero/blog-usa/master/images/2019/01/non-fungible-tokens-08.png)

 Note in above that the IPFS image is displayed in the status block on the right.
-One of the amazing features of IPFS is that you _cannot_ upload duplicate images, because every image is addressed by the hash of the file, and guess what happens if you hash the same file more than once?
+One of the great features of IPFS is that you _cannot_ upload duplicate images, because every image is located using the hash of the file, and guess what happens if you hash the same file more than once?
 That's right folks, you get **the same hash**.

 One annoying thing about this UI right now is that all the input fields update React state `onChange`, so you'll probably want to copy the metadata JSON to your favorite text editor (or any editor that doesn't lose focus every time you enter a character).
 Improving this is on my to-do list. :)